AGORA: Adversarial Generation Of Real-time Animatable 3D Gaussian Head Avatars: Abstract

 \section{Abstract}

 The generation of high-fidelity, animatable 3D human avatars remains a core challenge in computer graphics and vision, with applications in VR, telepresence, and entertainment.
 Existing approaches based on implicit representations like NeRFs suffer from slow rendering and dynamic inconsistencies, while 3D Gaussian Splatting (3DGS) methods are typically limited to static head generation, lacking dynamic control.
 We bridge this gap by introducing AGORA, a novel framework that extends 3DGS within a generative adversarial network to produce animatable avatars.
-Our key contribution is a lightweight, FLAME-conditioned deformation branch that predicts per-Gaussian residuals, enabling identity-preserving, fine-grained expression control while allowing real-time inference.
-Expression fidelity is enforced via a dual-discriminator training scheme leveraging synthetic renderings of the parametric mesh.
-AGORA generates avatars that are not only visually realistic but also precisely controllable.
-Quantitatively, we outperform state-of-the-art NeRF-based methods on expression accuracy while rendering at 250{+} FPS on a single GPU, and, notably, at $\sim$9 FPS under CPU-only inference – representing, to our knowledge, the first demonstration of practical CPU-only animatable 3DGS avatar synthesis.
-This work represents a significant step toward practical, high-performance digital humans.
+Our formulation combines spatial shape conditioning with a dual-discriminator training strategy that supervises both rendered appearance and synthetic geometry cues, improving expression fidelity and controllability.
+To enable practical deployment, we further introduce a simple inference-time approach that extracts Gaussian blendshapes and reuses them for animation on-device.
+AGORA generates avatars that are visually realistic, precisely controllable, and achieves state-of-the-art performance among animatable generative head-avatar methods.
+Quantitatively, we render at 560 FPS on a single GPU and 60 FPS on mobile phones, marking a significant step toward practical, high-performance digital humans.
 Project website: \url{https://ramazan793.github.io/AGORA/}